 Freestanding soaking tubs are bathtubs that are not attached to the walls of your home–they stand freely.
-They are ultra-contemporary, with the exception being clawfoot tubs, which we consider to be in a subcategory of its own.
+They are ultra-contemporary, with the exception being clawfoot tubs, which can be antique.
+Freestanding tubs can increase the value of a home.

-In this buying guide, we’ll answer all of these questions:
+In this buying guide, I’ll help you understand these topics:

 After reading this guide, you’ll be fully prepared and informed to buy your own freestanding tub—either right now or when the time is right.